zrydys/zrydys.github.io/gis.md

-## Geo analysis with open source
+## Geospatial & Imagery analysis with open source

 We aim at **increasing safety by map analysis for rescue**

 **What**: Simple GIS and Open Source tools to analyze locations.

-**How**: transparently show open tools and offering our support to small business and rescue.
-[Circular](circular.html) reusing simple devices.
+**How**: transparently share open tools and offer support, ranging from business projects to sea rescue.
+[Circular](circular.html) reusing of COTS or existing devices.

 **Why**: Conscious about safety in rescue and finding missions.

-**Where**:  Testing ElHierro & Ondarroa, more  under consideration
+**Where**:  Testing at ElHierro & Ondarroa, more sites under consideration

 **Status**: TRL4 x CRL3 .
 Lab demo of integrated system x Validate the Market hypotheses

 **Affordable**
-Overall the project relies on open sources and existing devices and transparent collaboration to disseminate know-how
+Overall the project relies on open sources and existing devices and transparent collaboration to disseminate know-how and be able to deliver on-time and on-budget:

-*ONGOING JULY AUG 2025 ...*
-want to join or collaborate?:  📞 Contact us:  | ✉️ [ZryDys@gmail](mailto:ZryDys@gmail) | 🌐 [ZryDys.github.IO](https://zrydys.github.io)

 ---

 Mission: to bridge the tech gap using open-source tools, training, and low-cost innovation — so even small projects benefit from GIS analysis once reserved for organizations* **.

 **Examples of affordable solutions:** adding demo or redundancy:
+- Our online demo to interact and display multiple, geospatial views layers for electronic light table  https://zrydys.github.io/elt.html

 Promoting **circular economy** solutions where we can share, reuse, repair, refurbish existing devices. (contributing also to diminish pollution on disposal of old cellular or laptops)

 ---
+*ONGOING JULY AUG 2025 ...*
+want to join or collaborate?:  📞 Contact us:  | ✉️ [ZryDys@gmail](mailto:ZryDys@gmail) | 🌐 [ZryDys.github.IO](https://zrydys.github.io)

 -- refs gradually added below:  #map #gis #raspb #pi

 ### 🌱 Practical Solutions